kerimoyle/cellml-specification/src/reference/informative/informA1.rst

     - the carriage return (:unicode:`000D`), and
     - the line feed (:unicode:`000A`).

-    Together these symbols define the only characters which can be interpreted into values for CellML names and numbers.
+    These symbols and character sets will be used throughout the CellML definition to define allowed content of attributes and elements.